Mrigank118/Mrigank118/README.md

   <img align="right" width="450" height="260" src="homercodes.gif">
 </p>

 <p><h3>I am Mrigank Singh a Web-Development Enthusiast currently a Front-end Developer, learning new stuff like Node.js and MongoDB to make my place in Full-stack Development.
-I love learning new things, making useful tools, Web-apps, Web-sites, Javascript Games.</h3></p>
+I love learning new things, making useful tools, Web-sites, Javascript Games.</h3></p>

 <p><h3> HEHE!
 I Love memes as you can see 😆 Specially when they are related to coding.
 Follow me and my work. <br> <br>See ya....</h3></p>